MicrosoftDocs/learn/learn-pr/azure/migrate-java-app-azure-app-service/includes/exercise-discover-java-web-app.md

  You can add other folders that your application uses.
 Specify if they should be part of the container image or are to be externalized through persistent volumes on Azure file share.
 Using persistent volumes works great for stateful applications that store state outside the container or have other static content stored on the file system.

-1. Click **edit** under App Folders to review the detected application folders.
+1. Click **Edit** under App Folders to review the detected application folders.
 The detected application folders have been identified as mandatory artifacts needed by the application and will be copied into the container image.
-2. Click **add folders** and specify the folder paths to be added.
+2. Click **Add folders** and specify the folder paths to be added.
 3. Add **/var/airsonic** as the folder path in the text box.
 4. Select **Azure file share** as the storage option to store the folder outside the container on a persistent volume.